suncoast-devs/handbook/lessons/misc-quick-reference/cs-numbers.md

 of one data type to another.

-To use casting you place the name of the type you are converting to in parentheis and place this before the variable you are casting.
+To use casting you place the name of the type you are converting to in parentheses and place this before the variable you are casting.

 For instance: